Bachelor of Philosophy in Interdisciplinary Leadership

 RCLP 3046 International Internship 12 ch

-RCLP 4002 Change Leadership and Social Entrepreneurship 3 ch
+RCLP 4002 Leadership for Social Innovation 3 ch

 RCLP 4028 Community Problem-Solving and Research Project 6 ch